oxcamne/oxcam/docs/py4web_pythonanywhere.md

 You will then reach the **Quickstart New Bottle Project** dialog.
 You need to edit the displayed path to be `/home/your_username/py4web/bottle_app.py` (you will need to change 'mysite' to 'py4web').

 Clicking next returns you to the *Web* tab.
 Scroll down to the 'Code' section.
-You may need to edit the source code and working directories (by clicking on them) so that they are both '/home/your_username/py4web'.
+You may need to edit the source code and working directories (by clicking on them) so that they are **both '/home/your_username/py4web'**.

 ### Edit the WSGI configuration file